ACanalejo/politicalculture_unilu2025/README.md

 Required readings:

+- Valentim, V. (2023).
+Social Norms (Entry for the Encyclopedia of Political Sociology).

+- Huddy, L. (2001).
+From Social to Political Identity: A Critical Examination of Social Identity Theory.
+Political Psychology, 22(1), 127–156. https://doi.org/10.1111/0162-895X.00230

+Additional readings:

 - Bicchieri, C. (2016).
 Norms in the wild: How to diagnose, measure, and change social norms.
 Oxford University Press. **Ch.
 1**

-- Huddy, L. (2001).
-From Social to Political Identity: A Critical Examination of Social Identity Theory.
-Political Psychology, 22(1), 127–156. https://doi.org/10.1111/0162-895X.00230

-Additional readings:

 - Cialdini, R. B., & Trost, M. R. (1998).
 Social influence: Social norms, conformity and compliance.
 In *The Handbook of Social Psychology*.
 Wiley.